Natural is a much better way to clean your toilet

 10 Steps to a Sparkling Bath

 First of all, it is much healthier.
 For anyone who is allergic or has sensitivity to odors, natural is the way to go.
-Commercial cleaners mask odors, but they also coat the nasal passages and deaden them, tricking us into thinking it smells cleans.
+Commercial cleaners mask odors, but they also coat the nasal passages and deaden them, tricking us into thinking it smells clean.
 After a few hours, the chemical smell wears off and the unpleasant odors return.

 Homemade cleaners are much easier on the environment as well.
 Instead of flushing harmful products down the drain, use all natural ingredients to save our water supply and keep chemicals at bay.